 By declaring the law conditionally unconstitutional, the court has effectively ordered the legislature to revise the pension scheme to comply with constitutional standards.
 This approach—demanding correction rather than simple nullification—reflects the court's sophisticated understanding of its role in Indonesia's system of checks and balances.

-The ruling stands in contrast to judicial behavior in some regional peers, where constitutional courts often function as rubber stamps for legislative decisions or avoid confronting politically powerful actors.
-Thailand's judiciary, for instance, has faced criticism for selectively applying constitutional principles to advance factional interests rather than upholding rule of law consistently.
+The ruling stands in contrast to judicial behavior in some regional peers, where constitutional courts often function as rubber stamps for legislative decisions or avoid confronting politically powerful actors. judiciary, for instance, has faced criticism for selectively applying constitutional principles to advance factional interests rather than upholding rule of law consistently.